JamelChouarfia/CSCE240H-Spring2023-Jamel/Readme.md

 After the chat session is over, data is saved into the chat_sessions.csv file located in the data folder.\
 Chat logs are also saved for future viewing.

-To use the program, run bin\mainAI.class inside of a terminal and ask away!\n (Use bin\mainExtractor.class for projects 4 and below)
+To use the program, run bin\mainAI.class inside of a terminal and ask away!\
+(Use bin\mainExtractor.class for projects 4 and below)

 If you want to update the files taken from the CDC website, please be patient as it can take some time to download all the pages.